-Detailed installation, operation and maintenance guidelines are provided in the StormTank Module Design Guide included in Appendix B. In general maintenance procedures consist of Inspection and cleaning as follows:
+Detailed installation, guidelines are to be provided by the precast concrete tank manufacturer prior to construction.
+In general maintenance procedures consist of Inspection and cleaning as follows:

 Inspection:

 - Inspect all observation ports, inflow and outflow connections, and the discharge area. - Identify and log any sediment and debris accumulation, system backup, or discharge rate changes. - If there is a sufficient need for cleanout, contact a local cleaning company for assistance.